 Other formats (PDF etc) will not be accepted and LCVS cannot accept any responsibility for processing applications not in the correct format.

-If we can be of any help, or you would like to talk to us about your project, then please call us on 0151 227 5177.
+If we can be of any help, or you would like to talk to us about your project, please email firstname.lastname@example.org with your contact details and we will arrange for a member of the team to get in touch.